ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## dplyr

-dplyr is a package that helpls with summarizing data.
-For the full list of what that means go to <a href="https://dplyr.tidyverse.org" target="_blank">their website</a>.
+dplyr is a package that helps with summarizing data.
+For the full list of what that means go to [their website](https://dplyr.tidyverse.org){:target="_blank"}.

 Let's say we want to find some means and sample numbers in the iris.long dataset